TiagoVentura/CSMaP_talk/README.md

-# Talk Center for Social Media and Politics - NYU
+# Talk: NYU's Center for Social Media and Politics.

 This resposity contains the presentation for my talk at The Center for Social Media and Politics at NYU